Do you feel you have constant phlegm at the back of your throat?

 A certain amount of mucus is needed by our bodies, but too much can be uncomfortable.
 There are a number of reasons why you may produce excessive phlegm.

-A surge in phlegm production is most often an immune response in reaction to a respiratory infection (such as the common cold).3
+A surge in phlegm production is most often an immune response in reaction to a respiratory infection (such as the common cold).18

 For example, when suffering with a cold, your body produces more mucus as it’s forced to work harder to trap and expel an influx of infection-spreading invaders19 but other causes of phlegm are an allergic reaction or a response to irritation of some kind in your airways.20

 We’ve all heard that we should drink eight glasses of water a day, but is there any truth to this?
-We took a closer look to separate the myths from the fact.
+We take a closer look to separate the myths from the fact.

 If your body produces too much phlegm, you may feel it rise into your throat.
 This creates the feeling of excess mucus in your throat.

 To get the bad stuff away from your lungs, phlegm has to keep moving.
 Tiny hairlike structures called cilia cover the inside of your lungs.

 It’s their job to persistently usher mucus out of the respiratory tract.